Skip to content

 $ paystack-cli webhook listen

-Enter the local route to listen on for webhooks: http://localhost:3000/webhook
+Enter the url to listen on for webhooks: http://localhost:3000/webhook

 What Happens